 What about hybrid events?

 Even as event restrictions ease, a quick return to large events is unlikely due to physical distancing rules.
 Hybrid events allow you to reach your event goals by targeting both in-person and online audiences.
+See this example inspired by drive-in movie theaters.
 It’s best to think of these as two separate events with great opportunities for creativity in both.
 Our experience in livestreaming, media production, and live event audiovisual is the perfect combination for hybrid event production.